 Botanical museum (LD)

 Our collections date back to the end of the 16th century, but most have been collected over the past 200 years.
 The largest collections are vascular plants, but extensive collections also include algae, lichens, bryophytes and fungi.
-The total number of specimens has been calculated at approx. 2.5 million copies.
+The total number of specimens has been calculated at approximately 2.5 million copies.

 The herbarium houses plants from all over the world, but the Nordic collections make up about half of them.
 Large non-Nordic collections can be found from, for example, the Mediterranean area, South Africa, Western Australia and parts of South America.